 Thank you for your interest!

 Start Date: 1st September 2022

 End Date: Last feedback is Thursday 1st December 2022, with the private participants' gallery and an informal review of updated coursework available through the second week of December 2022.

 Level: This course is suitable for any level of experience in photography, from beginners upwards.
+We have an excellent photography tutor, who can also work at an extremely advanced level, if your photography is already very strong.
 It's also suitable for beginners and upwards in writing haiku, especially if you come to the sessions with good photography experience already.
 However, it would help to get the most out of the course if you already have some experience in writing haiku, tanka or very short poetry.
 Contact us if you would like an introductory poetry session to help you get started.